castor385/d3-build-tool/README.md

 # d3-build-tool
-Tool to track you favorite Diablo 3 Build
+Tool to track your favorite Diablo 3 Build